jc9677/hostFS/README.md

-# Duckfs
+# DuckFS

-This repository is based on https://github.com/duckdb/extension-template, check it out if you want to build and ship your own DuckDB extension.

----

-This extension, Duckfs, allow you to browse the host filesystem from DuckDB.
+DuckFS allows you to browse the host filesystem from DuckDB.

 ## Features
 - `pwd() [Scalar Function]`: Get the current working directory.
+- `cd(path) [Table Function]`: Change the current working directory.
 - `ls(path) [Table Function]`: List files in a directory, `path` is optional and defaults to the current directory.

 ## Examples